ChristopherDavisUCI/UCI-Math-10-W22/_sources/intro.md

 **Introduction to Programming for Data Science**

-**Update 12/29/2021**: Not much is posted yet, but material will be posted throughout the course.

 Use the Navigation menu on the left to find the course content.
+More material will be posted throughout the course.

 **Course-level Learning Outcomes**